Maikxx/project-2-1819/README.md

 * Increase performance on **first view** (caused by the size of prefetched data).
 * Add progressive enhancements with JavaScript.
+* Fix images that are not actually animals (for example: Vietnam).

 ## Honourable mentions